 1. Log in to your system with your administrative account.
 Try to modify the folder/file again.

-2. Disable the antivirus and try it again.
+2. Disable any antivirus you are using and try it again.

 Fix 1 – Disable the Controlled access